ifit/confrodo/README.md

 `"ENV"` will load environment variables.

-Confrodo also will create an `env` property you can use to choose a file:
+Confrodo also has an `env` property you can use to choose a file:

 ```javascript